aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project-controller-ideas/index.md

   * How much margin/saumavara for the wires if they are soldered on the sides of the spiral
   * In how many sections should the spiral be cut?
 30 was the number in one the Bela sensors
   * How to fit the spiral perfectly with the 3d printed top part?
-* For now I think the controller will be just connected to the computer with usb-c cable where it will also get power from -> in the future version it would need batteries
+* For now I think the controller will be connected to the computer with usb-c cable where it will also get power from -> in the future version it would need batteries
 * Figure out how to connect the data from the sensor with p5.js